PatrickF1/fzf.fish/README.md

 ### Customize the key bindings

-fzf.fish has its own dedicated function for conveniently installing key bindings.
+fzf.fish includes a convenient wrapper for configuring its key bindings.
+It is flexible and effortless to use.
+Run `fzf_configure_bindings --help` to read its docs.

 ### Pass fzf options to all commands

 fzf supports setting default options via the [FZF_DEFAULT_OPTS][] environment variable.
-If it is set, fzf will implicitly prepend it to the options passed in on every execution, scripted or interactive.
+If it is set, fzf implicitly prepends it to the options passed in on every execution, scripted or interactive.

 To make fzf's interface friendlier, `fzf.fish` takes the liberty of setting a sane `FZF_DEFAULT_OPTS` if it is not already set.
 See [conf.d/fzf.fish][] for more details.
 This affects fzf even outside of this plugin.
 If you would like to remove this side effect or just want to customize fzf's default options, then set export your own `FZF_DEFAULT_OPTS` variable.
 For example: